Jabra Enhance: Committed to audiology

 Come grow with us

 If you're a licensed audiologist or hearing aid dispenser and want to help Jabra Enhance make hearing aids and professional care more accessible, let us know.
-We are always looking to add qualified, caring, and passionate professionals to our team!
+Qualified, caring, and passionate professionals are always welcome on our team!

 Frequently asked questions

-Doesn't the profession of audiology have concerns about remote hearing testing and fitting hearing aids without any direct patient contact?
+Doesn't the profession of audiology have concerns about remote hearing testing and fitting hearing aids without any in-person patient contact?
 Are audiologists involved at all in the Jabra Enhance approach to delivery of hearing aids?
 How can Jabra Enhance begin the hearing aid process without an audiologist first inspecting the patient's ear canal without the results of otoscopy?
 Aren't you concerned about the possibility of excessive ear wax or ear disease?
 Is the Jabra Enhance system for hearing aids appropriate for children?
-Are there any adult patients with hearing loss who should not get hearing aids from Jabra Enhance?
-I have heard that diagnostic hearing testing should be performed with calibrated equipment and with the patient sitting in a sound-treated room meeting ANSI standards.
+Shouldn't diagnostic hearing testing be performed with calibrated equipment and with the patient sitting in a sound-treated room meeting ANSI standards.
 Is it possible to get accurate test results over the telephone or via the internet?
 You hear a lot about best practices in audiology these days.
-How can Jabra Enhance follow best practices if the patient never sees a hearing professional audiologist in person?
+How can Jabra Enhance follow best practices if the patient never sees a hearing professional in person?
 On the same topic, aren't real ear measurements part of best practices?
-How can Jabra Enhance be sure the hearing aid fitting is appropriate for a patient without a probe mic verification?
-What happens after a patient buys hearing aids from Jabra Enhance?
-Is there any follow up to confirm that they are actually using the hearing aids, and getting some benefit from them?
+How can Jabra Enhance be sure the hearing aid fitting included in the Premium Package is appropriate for a patient without probe mic verification?
 Does the Jabra Enhance model represent a threat to the audiology profession?